 Travel with a Visa

-The other countries, including Cuba, Haiti, Nicaragua and Panama, do need a visa to be able to go on vacation to Brazil.
+The other countries, including Cuba, Haiti, Nicaragua, and Panama, do need a visa to go on vacation to Brazil.

 The visa is requested at the embassy in your country of residence.